 - Chocolate cake- This has two thin layers of chocolate cake.

 - Chocolate chunk whipped cream- The cake is frosted in a stabilized whipped cream full of very small chocolate pieces.
+It adds a creamy goodness.

 - Edible cookie dough bites- This cookie dough uses mini chocolate chips and gets cut into bites.
 It also gets rolled into balls for the decoration.